 You will be asked to demonstrate your ability to undertake real business exercises such as developing a customer focused creative prototype, pitching and writing business plans; these are essential skills for innovators and entrepreneurs.
 You’ll be assessed in seminars and group discussions, being asked to take feedback from tutors or your fellow students on short tasks, and review questions or case studies.
 All of the final major projects require critical thinking, collaborative relationships, oral and written communication, and problem solving.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.

 International experience opportunities

 One of the most exciting things about this course is that not only does it aim to take a globalised approach to all of your learning, but you may be part of an international cohort of students from all over the world.
-Your lecturers could also be from a wide range of countries.
 This means you could have the chance to benefit from a broad range of perspectives and experiences, and you might build a superb international network of contacts.
 There may be opportunities to engage and collaborate with overseas universities through international field trips2 and Collaborative Online International Learning (COIL) projects, and you could also arrange to do either a consultancy project or an internship2 (as part of your final semester project) overseas.